R. Kelly Asks That Media ‘Take it Easy’ On Him For Upcoming Club Appearance

 ABC reporter Brittany Hardaway revealed that the club reduced ticket prices due to a low turnout, and Central Illinois fans were reportedly disappointed in the recording artist’s performance.

-Kelly has faced increased scrutiny as of late, due to a CBS interview by Lanita Carter, who revealed her identity as one of the by four victims in R. Kelly’s criminal indictment, as reported by Complex.
+Kelly has faced increased scrutiny as of late due to a CBS interview by Lanita Carter, who revealed her identity as one of the four victims in R. Kelly’s criminal indictment, as reported by Complex.
 In the segment, Carter emotionally discussed the sexual abuse she suffered from Kelly during her time as his hairdresser, and the trauma that has continued since the initial encounter.

 After the release of Surviving R. Kelly, Carter decided to act when the Cook County state attorney asked that victims of the singer come forward to talk about their experiences.